WSWallace-62/Arrowsmith_Dam_PLC/Logix_Snippets/Analog_Input_Diagnostic_Alarms.md

 - **Underrange/Overrange thresholds are fixed by module firmware** (typically ~3.2mA and ~21mA for 4-20mA signals)
 - These alarms detect **hardware/wiring faults**, not process conditions
 - All alarms are **latching** and require operator acknowledgment via reset button
-- Reset button uses one-shot to ensure clean reset behavior
-- **Fault conditions must clear** before alarms can be reset (can't reset while fault persists)
+- **Fault conditions must clear** before alarms can be reset (OTL will re-latch if fault persists)
 - Consider creating an **alarm summary screen** on HMI showing all 16 diagnostic alarms
+- All analog diagnostic alarms reset with same `Alarm_Reset` button as other system alarms

 ---